This guide walks you through the steps for creating an IAM role for authenticating RudderStack while setting up the following destinations:

 - Enter a unique name for your role.
 Note that this name cannot be distinguished by case.
 For example, you cannot create a role named

-already exists.
+RUDDERSTACKifrudderstackalready exists.

 - Optional: Enter the description for this role.